hydroper-jet/lang/design/design.md

 * `public` is accessible from any program context.
 * `private` is accessible from the enclosing class.
-* `internal` ranges from all code within a package and any subpackages.
+* `internal` is accessible from the enclosing package.
 * `protected` ranges from the enclosing class to its subclasses.

 # Meta data